Orphan wells in Alberta, Canada: Federal and provincial subsidies

-In early February 2023, the Premier of Alberta introduced a controversial $100 million dollar Royalty Credit System as part of a new Liability Management Incentive Program (LMIP).
+In early February 2023, the Premier of Alberta introduced a controversial $100 million Royalty Credit System as part of a new Liability Management Incentive Program (LMIP).
 If fully enacted, it would provide individual oil and gas companies with royalty credits for cleaning their own well sites that have been inactive for two decades or more.
 Alberta economist, Andrew Leach, said advocates for the oil industry were the original authors of the generous incentives-based royalty credit program, then called R-Star.
 According to a Scotiabank report, the incentive program "goes against the core capitalist principle that private companies should take full responsibility for the liabilities they willingly accept."
 Their analysts cautioned that the program could result in the public viewing the oil and gas sector negatively.
 The Scotiabank report said that "Canadian Natural Resources, Cenovus Energy, Paramount Resources and Whitecap Resources" would benefit most from the incentive program—their combined net income in fiscal year 2022 Q4 was almost $5 billion.Mount Royal University professor, Duane Bratt, said that there was an element of "corporate welfare" in the program, but there was also the "corruption element"—in 2022, Smith—as paid lobbyist for dozens of Calgary companies in the Alberta Enterprise Group—had promoted "$20 billion of R-Star credits" to then-energy minister Sonya Savage.
 The piloting of RStar was in Minister Guthrie's mandate letter.
 Critics include "[e]nvironmentalists, economists, landowners and analysts within Alberta Energy."
 Some also question how this could apply to orphan wells as, by definition, there is no legal party to be incentivized.
 In a February 22 statement, Premier Smith said that Minister Guthrie's consultation process would take a number of months to complete.

 Calgary-based Canadian Natural Resources is one of OWA's "largest single funders."
 Canadian Natural, which "produces more than one million barrels of oil and gas per day, is also one of the most active at cleaning up."
 Of the 1,293 wells abandoned in 2018, the company "submitted 1,012 reclamation certificates."